meshtastic/meshtastic/docs/software/other/nrf52-TODO.md

 - in addition to the main CPU watchdog, use the PMU watchdog as a really big emergency hammer
 - turn on 'shipping mode' in the PMU when device is 'off' - to cut battery draw to essentially zero
 - make Lorro_BQ25703A read/write operations atomic, current version could let other threads sneak in (once we start using threads)
 - make the segger logbuffer larger, move it to RAM that is preserved across reboots and support reading it out at runtime (to allow full log messages to be included in crash reports).
-Share this code with ESP32 (use gcc noinit attribute)
+Share this code with ESP32 (use GCC noinit attribute)
 - convert hardfaults/panics/asserts/wd exceptions into fault codes sent to phone
 - stop enumerating all i2c devices at boot, it wastes power & time
-- consider using "SYSTEMOFF" deep sleep mode, without RAM retension.
+- consider using "SYSTEMOFF" deep sleep mode, without RAM retention.
 Only useful for 'truly off - wake only by button press' only saves 1.5uA vs SYSTEMON.
 (SYSTEMON only costs 1.5uA).
 Possibly put PMU into shipping mode?
 - change the BLE protocol to be more symmetric.
 Have the phone _also_ host a GATT service which receives writes to 'fromradio'.
 This would allow removing the 'fromnum' mailbox/notify scheme of the current approach and decrease the number of packet handoffs when a packet is received.
-- Using the preceeding, make a generalized 'nrf52/esp32 ble to internet' bridge service.
-To let nrf52 apps do MQTT/UDP/HTTP POST/HTTP GET operations to web services.
+- Using the preceding, make a generalized 'nRF52/ESP32 BLE to internet' bridge service.
+To let nRF52 apps do MQTT/UDP/HTTP POST/HTTP GET operations to web services.
-- lower advertise interval to save power, lower ble transmit power to save power
+- lower advertise interval to save power, lower BLE transmit power to save power
-- the SX126x class does SPI transfers on a byte by byte basis, which is very ineffecient.
+- the SX126x class does SPI transfers on a byte by byte basis, which is very inefficient.
 Much better to do block writes/reads.

 ## Old unorganized notes